 Paul's arrival in Rome is met with none of the Jewish opposition that he seems to have anticipated.
 The Jewish community in Rome had received no negative news concerning Paul.
 In fact, the Jews in Rome were anxious to hear what he had to say.
-The time was set, and Paul's message was on target-the kingdom of God, Jesus the King.
+The time was set, and Paul's message was on target--the kingdom of God, Jesus the King.
 Some could not overcome their "Jewish understandings," an obstacle which Paul reflects in quoting Isaiah.
-The gospel will go the Gentiles.
+The gospel will go to the Gentiles.
 For two years, Paul kept proclaiming the kingdom and Jesus Christ.
 The book of Acts ends with an interesting grammatical construction: "the gospel is continuing to go forth without hindrance."
 Many forces may seek to hinder or stop the gospel message, but it spreads anyway.
 Such words encourage us because they are still true today.
 The preaching of the kingdom and Jesus Christ is not by human power but by God's power.
 The power of the gospel is unchanged.
 May we be bold; may the gospel go forth to every corner of the world "without hindrance."

-The Greek word may be translated "unhinderedly."
+The last Greek word in Acts may be translated "unhinderedly."
 What does it mean to you that the gospel goes forth without hindrance?
 What part does Paul's boldness play in this summary?
 What part of this summary is due to the power of God's message?
 What happens if we get the message wrong?
 What happens if our message gets "off target"?
-Should we decide who to tell and who not to tell based on whether we think they will accept?
+Should we decide who to tell and who not to tell based on whether we think they will accept the message?
 Will you include in your personal prayers a prayer for the continued spread of the gospel into all the world?

 Dearest heavenly Father, we pray for the spread of the gospel.
 We never want to stand in the way.
 We seek your power to proclaim boldly.
-We ask understanding that we might proclaim accurately the message that is life-changing.
+We ask for understanding so that we might proclaim accurately the message that is life-changing.
 May it continue to change our lives.
 May it change the lives of others.
 In the name of Jesus we pray, Amen.